Methuen Publishing: Recent history

-In 1958 Methuen was part of the conglomerate Associated Book Publishers (ABP), and for much of the 1970s was known as Eyre Methuen following its absorption of the Eyre & Spottiswoode firm.
+In 1958, Methuen was part of the conglomerate Associated Book Publishers (ABP), and for much of the 1970s was known as Eyre Methuen following its absorption of the Eyre & Spottiswoode firm.
 When ABP was acquired by the Thomson Organization in 1987, it sold off the trade publishing units, including Methuen, to Reed International's Octopus.
 Reed sold off its trade publishing to Random House in February 1997.
-Methuen Drama bought itself out in 1998.
+Methuen Drama bought itself out in 1998, while retaining the distribution and warehousing services with Random House.
 That same year, Reed sold Methuen's children's catalogue to the Egmont Group.
+Egmont Group sold its UK book division to HarperCollins in 2020.

 In 2003, Methuen Drama purchased the company Politico's Publishing from its owner Iain Dale.
 In 2006, Methuen sold its notable drama lists to A & C Black for £2.35 million.

-Penguin Random House now owns the rights to many books that used to be published under the Methuen name via Random House, and the Adrian Mole franchise through Penguin Books.
+Penguin Random House now owns the rights to many books that used to be published under the Methuen name through Random House and the Adrian Mole franchise through Penguin Books, the company also distributed the titles of now-independent Methuen Books.
 Many of the publisher's academic titles are now published by Routledge.

-Methuen continues to publish new works of fiction and non-fiction, as well as reprinting older, classic works.
-Contemporary Methuen authors include Mark Dunn, Robert McKee, Michael Palin, 1986 Nobel Prize Winner Wole Soyinka, and 2012 Nobel Prize Winner Mo Yan.
-Classic Methuen authors include the US novelist Walker Percy, the US academic and commentator Neil Postman, and the UK cartoonist Norman Thelwell.
+Methuen Books continues to publish new works of fiction and non-fiction, as well as reprinting older, classic works.
+Contemporary Methuen authors include Mark Dunn, Robert McKee, Michael Palin, 1986 Nobel Prize winner Wole Soyinka, and 2012 Nobel Prize winner Mo Yan.
+Classic Methuen authors include the American novelist Walker Percy, the American academic and commentator Neil Postman, and the British cartoonist Norman Thelwell.